 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, NRW.BANK reported total carbon emissions of approximately 1,541,300 kg CO2e, comprising 450,300 kg CO2e from Scope 1, 407,400 kg CO2e from Scope 2, and 684,000 kg CO2e from Scope 3 emissions.
-This marks a slight increase from 2022, when total emissions were about 1,458,900 kg CO2e, with Scope 1 at 351,000 kg CO2e, Scope 2 at 497,000 kg CO2e, and Scope 3 at 611,000 kg CO2e.
-The bank has set ambitious climate commitments, aiming for carbon neutrality in its banking operations since 2013.
-NRW.BANK has established near-term targets to achieve carbon neutrality for Scope 1 and Scope 2 emissions by 2025.
-Additionally, the bank is a voluntary partner in the "Düsseldorfer Klimapakt mit der Wirtschaft," supporting the goal of making Düsseldorf carbon-neutral by 2035.
-Over the years, NRW.BANK has demonstrated a commitment to reducing its carbon footprint, with significant initiatives including support for the conversion of public transport operations to e-mobility and zero emissions by 2030.
-The bank's long-term strategy includes maintaining carbon neutrality through the acquisition of certificates for unavoidable emissions.
-Overall, NRW.BANK's emissions data reflects a proactive approach to climate action, with ongoing efforts to mitigate its environmental impact while supporting broader sustainability goals in North Rhine-Westphalia.
+This marked a slight increase from 2022, where total emissions were about 1,458,900 kg CO2e.
+The bank has consistently aimed for carbon neutrality in its operations since 2013, with specific targets set for Scope 1 and Scope 2 emissions to be achieved by 2025.
+NRW.BANK's long-term commitment includes becoming a voluntary partner in the "Düsseldorfer Klimapakt mit der Wirtschaft," supporting the goal of making Düsseldorf carbon-neutral by 2035.
+Additionally, the bank is involved in initiatives to assist in the transition to e-mobility and zero emissions for public transport by 2030.
+The emissions data is not cascaded from any parent organization, and NRW.BANK operates independently in its sustainability efforts.
+The bank's ongoing initiatives reflect a strong commitment to reducing its carbon footprint and contributing to broader climate goals.

 Access structured emissions data, company-specific emission factors, and source documents